bnema/gart/README.md

 ### Dotfiles Section

-The `[dotfiles]` section lists the dotfiles you want to manage.
-Each entry represents a dotfile, with the key being the name of the dotfile and the value being the path to the dotfile on your local system.
+The `[dotfiles]` section lists the dotfiles you want to manage, and the optional `[dotfiles.ignores]` section specifies patterns to ignore for each dotfile.

 Example: